keanuUwcRepos/csc738-cybersecurity-individual-assignment/README.md

 Certain texts intentionally manipulate letter frequencies in the plaintext.
 An extreme example of this is Georges Perec's 1969 work, "La Disparition," which spans 300 pages and deliberately omits the letter "e" except for the author's name.
 An English translation titled "A Void" by Gilbert Adair, published in 1995, adhered to the same constraints.
 Although such cases are rare, they serve as a reminder to cryptanalysts that the character of a language can be deliberately altered in a piece of writing, prompting the consideration of multiple traits beyond just frequency when attempting to break a code.

 Furthermore, if the intercepted message employs an extended alphabet that includes punctuation and digits, it becomes necessary to determine the frequencies of these additional characters.
 While punctuation tends to follow certain conventions, the appearance of digits can vary widely depending on the text's context.
 This added complexity can extend the decryption process, but with some thoughtful analysis and patience, these ciphers can still be deciphered relatively easily.

+## Conclusion
+In conclusion, this report delves into a cryptanalysis method designed to decrypt mono-alphabetic ciphers, all while bypassing the need for the original cipher key.
+By following the steps outlined in this report, the encrypted message's plaintext is ultimately unveiled.
+This method, though straightforward, effectively addresses the challenge of deciphering modest substitution ciphers, making it a valuable addition to the arsenal of cryptanalysts and enthusiasts alike.

 ## References
 [1] https://xorcrypt.wordpress.com/2016/04/20/cryptanalysis-via-frequency-analysis-basic/